ramashanker/aws/certification/day13/Concept.md

 ## STS
     AWS provides AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for user.
+    AWS STS supports AWS CloudTrail, a service that records AWS calls for your AWS account and delivers log files to an Amazon S3 bucket
+    It is not supported with API Gateway
+### Time of validity
+    Credentials that are created by using account credentials can range from 900 seconds (15 minutes) up to a maximum of 3,600 seconds (1 hour), with a default of 1 hour

 ### Exception
     Encoded authorization failure message:AWS STS decode-authorization-message